webfox/silverstripe-domain-validation/readme.md

 # Domain Validation module for Silverstripe

-Minimise the hassle of domain and email address typos using this module!
+This module provides a set of fields to allow domain lookup via DNS over HTTPS services.

++ Validated Email Field - validates the domain part of a provided email address via MX lookup
++ Validated Domain Field - validates any domain via the configured record type (default: A)
++ Selectable Lookup Field -  validates any domain via multiple, selectable record types

-Some APIs reject requests if the domain is invalid e.g user@examplecom, with this module you can check for existing DNS records to minimise these issues.
+Some APIs reject requests if a domain or domain part is invalid e.g user@examplecom or user@hotmailcom With this module you can check values using DoH prior to submitting or saving them.

 ## Requirements
-Silverstripe 3, currently.
-SS4 upgrade -> PRs welcome :)
+Silverstripe 4 / see composer.json

 ## Features
 + Plugs into Cloudflare DNS over HTTPS